 It all came crashing down after midnight.
 I don’t remember where I was at the time, but somewhere during the evening someone produced some powerful hashish.
 I knew I shouldn’t smoke – drugs and depression don’t mix well – but my best impulses and protective defenses were down.
 Stoned on hash and heading back across town by cab to the Peace Corps apartment, I saw the presidential palace.
 The distant mansion seemed menacing and symbolic, with its broad lawns and iron gates, symbols of corruption and power, surrounded by miles of slums.
 I felt a darkness spreading within me, a mood of desolation and despair that I had rarely known before, a mental weight matched now by a physical presence, as if my body couldn’t contain the bulk of my depression.

 It was late when I entered the apartment where I was staying.
 My mind roiling, the heat stifling, I couldn’t fall asleep.
-I rolled around in bed for an hour or two, studying my anxieties like a collector.
+I rolled around in bed for an hour or two, studying my anxieties like a hobbyist.
 Nothing made sense; it was all a morass.
 Desperate now to make a connection, I got up and went into another bedroom on the pretext of needing to get something.
 My training colleague Gary was sleeping.
 I made enough noise to wake him up.
 “Hey, what’s up?” he said half-asleep, and I mumbled an apology.
 He sat up in bed, opened a pack of cigarettes, snapped one out and lit it.
 We began a long conversation.
 “Have you heard?” he said.
 “I’m going home.”
 His draft board in Berkeley was calling him back for a physical.
 We knew Peace Corps didn’t in and of itself constitute a military deferral.
 Still, it was unusual to be called home midway through an assignment.
 Just my luck, he said.
 Can’t you appeal, I asked.
 He had already tried that, and run out the string.
 He could only continue to appeal in person back home.

 Though I hadn’t foreseen it, discussing his draft problem was a patchwork antidote to my depression.
-It got me out of my own head and into the more congenial role of being a sympathetic listener to someone whose problems, on the face of it, were far worse than my own.
+It got me out of my own head and into the more congenial role of being a sympathetic listener to someone whose problems, on the face of it, were worse than my own.

 As we talked I was gripped by a curious self-awareness.
 Instead of the usually healthy ego, more or less integrated and cohesive, I was aware of two parallel and antithetical forces at work, competing fiercely to dominate my consciousness.
 One was the thing that approximated my mental terror.
 It was sinister and devious, writhing and seething with turmoil and confusion like snakes in a pit.
 Mounted against this id was the super ego, the so-called rational mind, orderly and tidy, engaging pleasantly in conversation and clucking in sympathy at a companion’s dilemma.
 Of course, it’s perfectly normal to think one thing and do or say another: that’s how liars operate.
 Normal also to be “of two minds” about something.
 But never before had I been so aware of how at war the two sides could be, and how crucial the outcome.
-In the first few minutes I was afraid the monster would prevail, and I would start to sob or jump up and start shrieking, “I can’t take it anymore!” so the only recourse was to be led away.
+In the first few minutes I was afraid the monster would prevail, and I would start to sob or jump up and start shrieking, “I can’t take it anymore!” until the only recourse was to be led away.
 But the mere act of providing sympathy to a fellow troubled soul was a balm for my own torment.
 The rational mind took control and eventually banished the thing to its shadowy corner, where, at least for the moment, it could rage on without preoccupying me.

 Gradually, I grew tired, and with my demon effectively bottled up – at least for the night – I excused myself and went to bed.
 I never said anything about this to Gary.
 To this day he doesn’t know the role he played saving me that night.